 Resource Admin Overview

-Resource Admin is EmpowerID's microservice for delegated resource management across applications, groups, Management Roles, people, mailboxes, and shared folders.
-As part of EmpowerID's delegated administration and identity governance suite, Resource Admin enables organizations to distribute administrative responsibilities while maintaining centralized governance and control.
+Resource Admin is EmpowerID's microservice for delegated management of applications, groups, Management Roles, people, mailboxes, and shared folders.
+It enables organizations to distribute administrative responsibilities to resource owners and designated administrators — without granting them direct access to underlying systems such as Active Directory, Microsoft Entra ID, or other connected account stores.

 Core Functionalities